TrossenRobotics/aloha_docs/docs/operation/bringup_shutdown.rst

 .. tip::

-  The ALOHA can be brought up with additional arguments to customize the behavior.
+  The ALOHA can be brought up with different configurations and additional arguments to customize the behavior.
-  For a full list of arguments, refer to the :ref:`operation/bringup_shutdown:Arguments for ALOHA Bringup` section below.
+  Please refer to the :ref:`operation/bringup_shutdown:Configurations` section below for details.

 Shutdown
 ========